SSWConsulting/dotnet-modular-monolith/README.md

 - ✅ Must always have the correct price

 Orders:
-- An order must be associated with a customer
+- ✅ An order must be associated with a customer
-- The order total must always be correct
+- ✅ The order total must always be correct
-- The order tax must always be correct
+- ✅ The order tax must always be correct
-- Shipping must be included in the total price
+- ✅ Shipping must be included in the total price
-- Payment must be completed for the order to be placed (FUTURE: Consider splitting payments to it's own module)
+- ✅ Payment must be completed for the order to be placed (FUTURE: Consider splitting payments to its own module)

 ## Event Storming